naziachowdhurydev/B14-A6-Fit-Log/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details. -->

-FitLog — Workout Tracker & Exercise Library
+Project Name => FitLog — Workout Tracker & Exercise Library

 Description =>
 FitLog is a workout tracking web application where users can explore different exercises and view detailed information about each workout.
 Users can save workouts for later, add exercises to their daily plan, and mark completed workouts as done.
 The project uses JSON data for the workout information and Next.js dynamic routing for individual workout details.

-Technologies Used
+Technologies Used =>

-- Next.js
+1. Next.js
-- React
+2. React
-- TypeScript
+3. TypeScript
-- Tailwind CSS
+4. Tailwind CSS
-- React Toastify
+5. React Toastify
-- Next.js Dynamic Routing
+6. Next.js Dynamic Routing
-- JSON
+7. JSON
-- Context API
+8. Context API

 Features